https-www-github-com-Web3LuckyLambs/verbose-goggles/README.md

  */
 library SafeMath {
   /**
-   * @dev Returns the addition of two unsigned integers, reverting on
+   * @main Returns the addition of two unsigned integers, reverting on
    * overflow.
    *
    * Counterpart to Solidity's `+` operator.